neu-rah/paco/README.md

 a parser can be stored, combined, passed around and perform parsing on many contents many times, all transitory state is kept outside.

+## try and consume

-Untill now, all failing parsers do not consume... lets see...
+Untill now, all failing parsers do not consume... lets see... while so, no need to inplement **try*

 ## Still missing